asharma567/asharma567.github.io/_posts/2018-02-27-Book-Review.md

 Firstly brilliant analogy.
 My friends joke about how my dog and I have similar personalities but most say I'm very animated and cartoon character-like which bodes well for presentations, now that I think of it.

-What distinguishes this book from others..
+### What distinguishes this book from others..

 Thought leadership and advice material is often provided as a disparate set of facts.
 You do a great job of connecting these into a greater, overarching concept.

-How many insights did I extract from it?
-How many did I act on?
-Which ones in particular?
+### Which insights did I extract?

-Early rises (5a) but I go straight to work (90 mins) - meditate - gym - office
+- Early rises (5a) but I go straight to work (90 mins) - meditate - gym - office

 	I can’t begin to tell you how much this has positively impacted my life.
 My issue was waking up and falling asleep before midnight.
 The WiFi light bulbs coupled with the REM Alarm app on my phone help SO MUCH!
 This is something I’ve been battling for practically my entire life.
 As for falling asleep my lights are triggered to dim into this Amber tone by 9pm.
 It automagically makes me sleepy.

-EWR instead of JFK
+- EWR instead of JFK

 	Though, I’m sure it wasn’t your intention by mentioning which airport you frequented but it made me question why I leave from JFK so often.
 Newark is much less crowded.
 Is that why you prefer it?
 Seems to be nearly the same commute time.

-Decluttering
+- Decluttering

 	I know you’re a major (pg 139) proponent of outsourcing, however I feel it comes with some bias of being a Manhattanite.
 The services industry is huge out here.
 I’ve also found some satisfaction in doing things myself.
 For example, If I want to take my mind off something stressful, cleaning or doing something else engaging helps me disconnect.

 	But when I get my new job (hopefully soon) I’ll give this a shot.
 For now, I’ve formed this into a Sunday habit.

-Hot buttons
+- Hot buttons

 	After you brought this up, this helped me identify specifically what about my boss drives me up the wall.

-Sporadic Burst Exercises
+- Sporadic Burst Exercises

 	Has been a proven successful so far - an instant boost.

-Commitment to researching digital productivity hacks
+- Commitment to researching digital productivity hacks

 	So far I’ve mined a bunch of good stuff from your book but as the world evolves, I need to start a habit of it.

-Double up on outdoor activities
+- Double up on outdoor activities

 	Couldn’t agree more with this.
 Even in the frigid winters here in NYC, I’ll find enough layers to go running along the Hudson on the way to Chelsea Piers every morning.

-Was advice tailored to people with ADHD?
+### Was advice tailored to people with ADHD?

 Yes, I would definitely say so.
 Certainly on decluttering and exercise.
 I know health & organization/planning is emphasized in most material on productivity, however I think this impacts people ADHD doubly, I can attest from my own experience.